znuny/manual/source/developer/general_information/system_architecture.rst

 Znuny relies on a relational database for persistent storage.
 The model is moderately large and contains the following tables per default.

 Below you is a list of all tables.
-The relationship model is at `GitHUB <https://github.com/znuny/Znuny/blob/rel-6_2-dev/development/diagrams/Database/OTRSDatabaseDiagram.png>`_.
+The relationship model is at `GitHub <https://github.com/znuny/Znuny/blob/dev/development/diagrams/Database/znuny_database.png>`_.

 * acl
 * acl_sync